MatrixAINetwork/MATRIX_Tutorials/AI/可微可塑性：一种学会学习的新方法(Differentiable Plasticity A New Method for Learning to Learn)/EN/README.md

     Figure 2: A maze exploration task.
 The agent (yellow square) is rewarded for hitting the reward location (green square) as many times as possible (the agent is teleported to a random location each time it finds the reward).
 In Episode 1 (left), the agent’s behavior is essentially random.
 After 300,000 episodes (right), the agent has learnt to memorize the reward location and navigate towards it.

+### Looking forward
+In effect, differentiable plasticity offers a new, biologically-inspired approach to the classical problem of “Learning to Learn,” or “meta-learning.”
+The approach is also highly flexible, providing gradient descent with an elementary building block (the plastic connection) that it can harness in a variety of powerful ways, as demonstrated in the diverse tasks described above.

+Furthermore, it opens the door to multiple new avenues of research.
+For example, can we improve existing complex network architectures, such as LSTMs, by making their connections plastic?
+What if the plasticity of the connections was under the control of the network itself, as it seems to be in biological brains through the influence of neuromodulators?
+Can plasticity offer a more efficient form of memory than recurrence alone (note that recurrence stores incoming information in neural activity, while plasticity stores it in connections, which are much more numerous)?

+We intend to investigate these and other exciting questions in our future work in differentiable plasticity and hope others will join us in this exploration.